anyascii/anyascii/README.md

 ## Unidecode

 AnyAscii is an alternative to (and inspired by) [Unidecode](https://metacpan.org/pod/Text::Unidecode) and its many [ports](https://github.com/search?q=unidecode).
 Unidecode was created in 2001 and only supports the [basic mulitlingual plane](https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane).
 AnyAscii gives better results, supports more than twice as many characters, and often has a smaller file size.
-For a complete comparison between AnyAscii and Unidecode see `table.tsv` and `unidecode/table.tsv`.
+To compare the mappings see `table.tsv` and `unidecode/unidecode.tsv`.

 ## Sources